wp-plugins/nextgen-facebook/readme.txt

 = How can I share a single NextGEN Gallery image? =

-You could create a Page with the `&#91;singlepic&#93;` shortcode, or select the "Show ImageBrowser" option in the Gallery settings.
-When using the "ImageBrowser" option, images will be displayed on their own, with a unique URL that can be shared (instead of layering an effect over the current browser window).
+You could create a Page with the `&#91;singlepic&#93;` shortcode, or select the *Show ImageBrowser* option in the Gallery settings.
+When using the ImageBrowser option, images will be displayed on their own, with a unique URL that can be shared (instead of layering an effect over the current browser window).

 = How can I exclude certain parts of the content text? =